cardan22/bjorkhem/README.md

 **Step 6: Setting Up Stripe for Payment Processing**

-- Log in to your Stripe Dashboard or create an account if you don't have one.
+1. Log in to your Stripe Dashboard or create an account.
-- In the dashboard, navigate to "Developers" > "API keys."
+2. Navigate to "Developers" > "API keys."
-- Copy the "Publishable key" and "Secret key."
+3. Copy the "Publishable key" and "Secret key."
-- Open your `env.py` file and add the following lines:
+4. Add the following lines to your `env.py` file:
 * `os.environ["STRIPE_PUBLIC_KEY"] = "<your Stripe Publishable key>"`
 * `os.environ["STRIPE_SECRET_KEY"] = "<your Stripe Secret key>"`
 * `os.environ["STRIPE_WH_SECRET"] = "<your Stripe Webhook Secret key>"`

-- Make sure to include the `STRIPE_PUBLIC_KEY` and `STRIPE_SECRET_KEY` in your `settings.py` file.
+5. Make sure to include the `STRIPE_PUBLIC_KEY` and `STRIPE_SECRET_KEY` in your `settings.py` file.
-- Install required package:
+6. Install required package:
 * `pip3 install stripe==7.10.0`
-- Update the `requirements.txt` file by using `pip freeze > requirements.txt`
+7. Update the `requirements.txt` file by using `pip freeze > requirements.txt`

 **Step 7: Setting Environment Variables on Heroku**

-- On the Heroku Dashboard, select the app you created and then go to the "Settings" tab.
+1. On the Heroku Dashboard, select the app you created and go to the "Settings" tab.
-- Click "Reveal Config Vars."
+2. Click "Reveal Config Vars."
-- Add the following config vars:
+3. Add the following config vars:
 * `DATABASE_URL` (copy the database URL from ElephantSQL).
 * `SECRET_KEY` (copy your secret key).
 * `AWS_ACCESS_KEY_ID` (copy your secret key).
 * `AWS_SECRET_ACCESS_KEY` (copy your secret key).
 * `STRIPE_PUBLIC_KEY`(copy your key).
 * `STRIPE_SECRET_KEY`(copy your secret key).
-* `STRIPE_WH_SECRET` (copy your secret key).
+* `STRIPE_WH_SECRET` (copy your wh secret key).

 **Step 8: Connecting to GitHub and Deployment**

-- On the Heroku Dashboard, select your app and go to the "Deploy" tab.
+1. On the Heroku Dashboard, select your app and go to the "Deploy" tab.
-- Choose GitHub as the deployment method.
+2. Choose GitHub as the deployment method.
-- Search for your project repository and click "Connect."
+3. Search for your project repository and click "Connect."
-- If desired, enable automatic deploys.
+4. If desired, enable automatic deploys.
-- Finally, select "Deploy Branch" to watch your app being built and deployed.
+5. Finally, select "Deploy Branch" to watch your app being built and deployed.

 ### Forking the Repository

-- Log in to GitHub and find the repository you want to fork.
+1. Log in to GitHub and find the repository you want to fork.
-- Above the "Settings" Tab, click the "Fork" button.
+2. Above the "Settings" Tab, click the "Fork" button.
-- You now have a copy of the original repository in your GitHub account, allowing you to make changes while keeping the original safe.
+3. You now have a copy of the original repository in your GitHub account, allowing you to make changes while keeping the original safe.

 ### Making a Local Clone

-- Log in to GitHub and locate the repository you want to clone.
+1. Log in to GitHub and locate the repository you want to clone.
-- Click the 'Code' dropdown above the file list.
+2. Click the 'Code' dropdown above the file list.
-- Copy the URL for the repository.
+3. Copy the URL for the repository.
-- Open Git Bash in your IDE.
+4. Open Git Bash in your IDE.
-- Change the current working directory to where you want the cloned directory.
+5. Change the current working directory to where you want the cloned directory.
-- Type `git clone` in the CLI and then paste the URL you copied.
+6. Type `git clone` in the CLI and then paste the URL you copied.
 It should look like this: `$ git clone https://github.com/yourusername/yourrepository`
-- Press Enter to create your local clone.
+7. Press Enter to create your local clone.
-- Don't forget to install all the required packages listed in the requirements.txt file using the command: `pip install -r requirements.txt`.
-This command will install them for you.
+8. Don't forget to install all the required packages listed in the `requirements.txt` file using the command: `pip install -r requirements.txt`.

 **Link to:** [Bjorkhem Repository](https://github.com/cardan22/bjorkhem)